lemlac/mulem/docs/reference.md

 - `\(` = lambda
 - `\\` = raw string

 Some languages (such as Zig) also use `\\` for multi-line strings, so the syntax wouldn't be foreign to those programmers.
+You might think that a double backslash `\\` means a literal backslash `\`, but this is only true inside formatted strings.
+In this case, `\\` is a sigil meaning to start or continue a raw multi-line string.

 ### Arrays